NgPecSysAdmin/NgPecSysAdmin/resources/Questions/questions.md

 4. You are the senior systems administrator of the contoso.com forest.
-    Users in the australia.pacific.contoso.com domain need access to resources hosted in one domain of a partner organization’s Active Directory forest.
-These users shouldn’t have access to any other domain in the partner organization’s forest.
-Users from other domains in your organization’s forest should also not have access to resources in the partner organization’s forest.
+    Users in the australia.pacific.contoso.com domain need access to resources hosted in one domain of a partner organization's Active Directory forest.
+These users shouldn't have access to any other domain in the partner organization's forest.
+Users from other domains in your organization's forest should also not have access to resources in the partner organization's forest.
 Which of the following trust types would you configure in this scenario?

     a.  ***External trust***